Anacostia–Eckington Line: History

 On June 17, 2012, routes P1 and P2 were discontinued and replace by route P6.
 Route P6 was also rerouted along M Street SE/SW instead of Virginia Avenue, and via Martin Luther King Jr. Avenue instead of 13th Street, SE to align with the new 11th Street Bridge.

-On June 26, 2016, route P6 was converted into a 24-hour bus stop in order to replace the A42, A46, and A48.
+On June 26, 2016, route P6 was converted into a 24-hour bus route in order to replace the A42, A46, and A48.
 The early morning and late night P6 trips will only operate between Anacostia station and Archives station.

 Beginning on June 25, 2017, routes P6 and M31 (McKinley Tech High School Line) were merged into route P6 as it would be easier to operate the line under one name.
 Route P6 will have select trips operated from McKinley Tech High School during the school days only.

 During the COVID-19 pandemic, route P6 was relegated to operate on its Saturday supplemental schedule.
 However on March 18, 2020, further changes happened with route P6 operating on its Sunday schedule and weekend service being suspended beginning on March 21, 2020.
 Additional service and weekend service was restored on August 23, 2020.

 In February 2021, WMATA proposed to eliminate all P6 service if they did not get any federal funding.

-On May 29, 2022, all late night route P6 service was shorten to terminate at L'Enfant Plaza station.
+On May 29, 2022, all late night route P6 service was shortened to terminate at L'Enfant Plaza station.
 Also, service was rerouted along 6th Street instead of 5th Street between H and K streets NW.

+On December 17, 2023, all late night route P6 service was discontinued and replaced by extended Routes A6 and A8 which were extended to end at L'Enfant Plaza station.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the P6 was discontinued and portions were added into a few routes.
+P6 service along M Street SW/SE and Anacostia station was combined with Route A8, which was extended to National Harbor (St. George Boulevard & Waterfront Street) during the day, and Eastover Shopping Center during late nights via Indian Head Highway as Route C11.
+The P6 portion between Rhode Island Avenue and Gallery Place station was combined with the G8 and renamed into the D32 and D34.
+Service between Gallery Place and Waterfront station, plus all service on 4th Street SW was discontinued.